emilybernard1/santas-helper/README.md

 ## Deployed Link
 TBD

 ## User Stories
 As a user I want the ability to...
   - sign in  or register
-  - make a wishlist for each of your loved ones
+  - make a wishlist for each of my loved ones
   - add profile pictures for each loved one
   - see one wishlist
   - see all wishlists